 Traditional routing software is made as a one process program which provides all of the routing protocol functionalities.
 FRR takes a different approach.
 FRR is a suite of daemons that work together to build the routing table.
-There is a daemon for each major supported protocol as well as a middleman daemon (Zebra) which serves as the broker between these daemons and the kernel.
+Each major protocol is implemented in its own daemon, and these daemons talk to a middleman daemon (zebra), which is responsible for coordinating routing decisions and talking to the dataplane.

 This architecture allows for high resiliency, since an error, crash or exploit in one protocol daemon will generally not affect the others.
 It is also flexible and extensible since the modularity makes it easy to implement new protocols and tie them into the suite.
+Additionally, each daemon implements a plugin system allowing new functionality to be loaded at runtime.